3SConsult/PT3S/sphinx_docs/_build/html/_sources/developers.rst.txt

 For further examples on how to document your additions and fixes, visit the :doc:`releases` page.

-2. **Change Release Number:** Change the release numbers in the files: PT3S/conf.py, PT3S/setup.py, sphinx_docs/conf.py
+2. **Change Release Number:** Change the release numbers in the files: PT3S/conf.py, PT3S/setup.py, PT3S/sphinx_docs/conf.py

+3. **Generate the Documentation:** Follow the steps of :ref:`generating-documentation-label`.

 Upload a New Version to PyPI